IdanCohh/IdanCohh.github.io/content/authors/admin/_index.md

 Robotics and software team lead with a strong background in C++, Python, and ROS2.
 Proven track record of driving hands-on development, mentoring engineers, and improving code quality in Agile environments.
 Experienced in designing interfaces between embedded hardware and software systems.
-Holds a B.Sc. in Medical Engineering (Cum Laude), with additional academic excellence awards and a commendation for the final project.
-Completed advanced coursework in Algorithms, Data Structures and Machine Learning ourside of my degree.